east-sussex-county-council/Escc.Umbraco.MediaSync/README.md

 * true: media node is moved to the recycle bin or deleted if the related content node is moved to the recycle bin or deleted.
 * false: The delete or move to the recycle bin of the content node has no effect to the related media node.
 This will continue exist.

+#### copyMediaFiles

+Allowed values:

+* true: when copying a content node and its related media folder tree, copy the files in the media folders too
+* false: when copying a content node copy its related media folder and subfolders, but without the files they contain

 #### checkForMissingRelations

 If you install Escc.Umbraco.MediaSync on a site which already has content, the matching related media nodes may be missing.
 Setting this property to `true` checks for these and puts them in place if they're missing any time a save, copy or move is attempted.
 To force the creation of a media library for an existing page which doesn't have one, simply save the page.